spandana-cirimoni/OOPD_Stack-Queue_C/README.md

 Make use of the Array class to implement three more ADTs:

-• Stack — an ADT that contains a list of elements such that the list has last-in, first-out (LIFO) semantics, i.e., elements are inserted into the front of the list and removed from the front of the list
+- Stack — an ADT that contains a list of elements such that the list has last-in, first-out (LIFO) semantics, i.e., elements are inserted into the front of the list and removed from the front of the list.

-• Queue — an ADT that contains a list of elements such that the list has first-in, first-out (FIFO) semantics, i.e., elements are inserted into the of the list and removed from the front of the list;
+- Queue — an ADT that contains a list of elements such that the list has first-in, first-out (FIFO) semantics, i.e., elements are inserted into the of the list and removed from the front of the list.

-• Fixed Array — an ADT that is an array, but cannot grow or shrink.
+- Fixed Array — an ADT that is an array, but cannot grow or shrink.

 ## Files Included